CorgiCapyCode/PolicingEquityAnalysis/DEPT_11_POLICING_REPORT_ANALYSIS.md

     - Adjust naming for T-Shirt (T SHIRT = T-SHIRT, TSHIRT = T-SHIRT)
     - Remove "."
     - Replace "/" with ", "
-        - All replacements (+ additional ones) reduced the unique values to 86148
     - The column remains difficult to evalute.
 Specific characteristics can be extracted, such as in general "BLACK" clothes.
 Refining the feature more or using it as it is right now, does not make sense.
 - (SUBJECT_DETAILS.2, COMPLEXION)
     - Remove NO DATA ENTERED
-        - 22510 entries are affacted
 - (OFFICER_SUPERVISOR, SUPERVISOR_ID) & (OFFICER_ID, OFFICER_ID)
     - Remove all "1"
     - Since all other IDs are much larger numbers, it can be assumed that the 1 and 2 stand for "UNKNOWN"/"MISSING DATA" etc.
-        - This replacement affects 532 values for the supervisor and 685 for the officer id.
 - (OFFICER_AGE, AGE_AT_FIO_CORRECTED)
     - The age range lies in between -1 and 243.
-A threshold will be set between 1 and 120.
+A threshold will be set between 6 and 120.
-    -
 - (LOCATION_CITY, CITY)
     - Remove NO DATA ENTERED values
-    - This influences 68353 values.

 #### Vehicle related features
 - The state is the only feature without missing entries (empty), but includes 99.456 NO DATA ENTERED and 10673 OTHER values.
 - Some other vehicle related features show entries (e.g. "make" with 717 entries)
 - The same applies for the other features, although occupant and model have no NO DATA ENTERED entries, but much more missing entries.
 - As assumption:
     - Data points where all vehicle related features miss data (NO DATA ENTERED, 0, ""), no vehicle was involved.
 These fields will be filled with "NO VEHICLE INVOLVED".